0xfe/vexflow/demos/modules/README.md

 ```

-Then load the `index.html` in a browser by visiting http://127.0.0.1:8080/demos/modules/
+Then load `module.html` in a browser by visiting http://127.0.0.1:8080/demos/modules/module.html